B.A. Film and Digital Media

 While taking classes in our convergence studio or DJing at our radio station, students are within easy reach of media companies for required internships, hands-on and study away experiences (in Rome, Cannes, Puerto Rico, Los Angeles), and ultimately job opportunities.
 Students explore the migration of communication and interactive, entertainment media across platforms and borders, from film screens to mobile devices in virtual and sustainable environments.

 - International Programming introduces students to the global markets for programming media, writing reviews and criticism, learning about media distribution, curation, film history and related professions

-- Film and media production, which provides students with the conceptual and practical skills for working in film, digital video, and new-media production;
+- Film and Media Production provides students with the conceptual and practical skills for producing film, digital video, and virtual productions

-In keeping with Loyola's Jesuit, Catholic values of social justice and ethical practices, the film and digital media program offers opportunities for community outreach and service-learning, and emphasizes both the practice and theory of film and digital media, striving to create thoughtful practitioners and media critics.
-Located at the School of Communication on Loyola’s Water Tower Campus, the program is ideally situated in downtown Chicago and in close proximity to the city’s many media production centers.
+In keeping with Loyola's Jesuit, Catholic values of social justice and ethical practices, the film and digital media program offers opportunities for community outreach and service-learning, emphasizing both the practice and theory of film and digital media production, while striving to create thoughtful practitioners and media critics.